amlnewlands/Understanding-the-in-situ-Solar-Wind-Properties/README.md

-PLEASE NOTE: This poetry environment will require Python ver.
-3.11 or above.
+<b>PLEASE NOTE: This poetry environment will require Python ver.
+3.11 or above. </b>

 While in the project directory you can run the following command to activate the dependency installed poetry environment as your kernel.
 This will set poetry to install the environment in a new .venv folder inside of the python project (directory). :
 ```